Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 You're not imagining things if your dog seems to be rather quiet and a tad bit intimidated by your loud voices during an argument.

 Perhaps you had a squabble with your husband over household chores or your children got into a fight over a toy.

 Regardless of the underlying trigger for the commotion, dogs as sensitive beings can and actually do suffer when family members loudly argue.

-Some dogs may react passively by staying farther away and making himself small by showing calming signals as if he was being punished.
-Other dogs may take a more active stance, barking, getting in between (a behavior known as "splitting") and even nipping as a response to shouting or angry gestures.
+Some dogs may react passively by staying farther away and making themselves small by showing calming signals as if he was being punished.
+Other dogs may take a more active stance, barking, getting in between (a behavior known as "splitting"), and even nipping as a response to shouting or angry gestures.

 Some dogs may even come to associate your angry mood with your partner’s presence, which may lead to aggressive behaviors targeted towards him/her.

 It, therefore, goes without saying that family arguments can have a strong impact on dogs, causing them stress.
 Even disciplining children loudly or getting upset with your computer or phone can have an adverse effect.

 If you know a dispute is building up, and you must argue, bring your dog to another area and provide him with a long-lasting treat or favorite toy to keep him occupied.
 Afterward, start playing with your dog or take him for a romp around the block or a car ride to erase any potential after-effects.

 - Herron et al. Survey of the use and outcome of confrontational and non-confrontational training methods in client-owned dogs showing undesired behaviors.
 Applied Animal Behaviour Science, 2009; 117